-(the long version)
+(and here's the long version)

 Alice Eve Cohen (www.AliceEveCohen.com) is an award-winning writer and solo theatre artist, whose work has been presented at theatres and festivals on four continents.
 Her first memoir, What I Thought I Knew (Viking/Penguin)— a darkly comic story about her unexpected pregnancy and the terrifying odyssey that ensued—won the Elle’s Literary Grand Prix for Nonfiction, Oprah Magazine’s 25 Best Books of Summer, and Salon's Best Books of the Year.
 Her stage adaptation of What I Thought I Knew premiered at the Cherry Lane Theatre, and was produced by The Kitchen Theatre.
-It was nominated for two Broadway World Awards and received an honorable mention from the 2015 Jane Chambers Playwriting Award, which called it “challenging, beautiful, and defiantly funny."
-Her solo play Thin Walls—“a little show, but with such a big, embracing heart”- The Guardian—was produced in 2015 by The Kitchen Theatre, and has toured widely.
+It was nominated for two Broadway World Awards and received an honorable mention from the Jane Chambers Playwriting Award, which called it “challenging, beautiful, and defiantly funny."
+Her solo play Thin Walls—“a little show, but with such a big, embracing heart”- The Guardian—was produced by The Kitchen Theatre, and has toured widely.

 Cohen has written children’s television for Nickelodeon, Nick Junior, CTW, and CBS.
-Her second memoir, The Year My Mother Came Back, was published in 2015 by Algonquin Books; the audiobook, read by the author, was published by Highbridge.
+Her second memoir, The Year My Mother Came Back, was published by Algonquin Books; the audiobook, read by the author, was published by Highbridge.
 What I Thought I Knew and Other Plays, a collection of four of Cohen’s solo plays, was published by NoPassport Press.
 Other publications include a children’s novel, The Tale of the Souvenir Shop (Simon & Schuster), and an excerpt from her play Philomela’s Tapestry, in Monologues by Women for Women (Heinemann), and an essay in an anthology of writers on the subject of Home.
 She is currently writing a novel.

 Her solo shows and plays include: What I Thought I Knew, Thin Walls, Oklahoma Samovar, Hannah and the Hollow Challah, Philomela’s Tapestry, Without Heroes, Jessica’s Cervix, The Play that Knows What You Want, The Parrot, The Balinese Frog Prince, Book of Truth, Book of Lies, Goliath on 74th Street vs. the Woman Who Loved Vegetables, The Owl Was a Baker’s Daughter, The Animator.
 Her works have been presented by many venues, including Dance Theatre Workshop, Cherry Lane Theatre, New York Theatre Workshop’s “Just Add Water” and “O Solo Mio” Festivals, The New Georges, The Kitchen Theatre, HERE Arts Center, 78th Street Theatre Lab, The Women’s Project & Productions, Theatre for the New City, La Mama, Franklin Furnace, Bayview Women’s Prison, Albuquerque’s KiMo Theatre, Tampa Bay Performing Arts Center, Hudson Opera House, Manhattan Punch Line, Proctors Theatre, National Foundation for Jewish Culture, Syracuse Civic Center, Artscape, Philadelphia Women’s Theatre Festival, LA Women’s Theatre Festival, Barnard College, Princeton University, Dartmouth College, University of Michigan, University of Baltimore, Fordham, Purchase College, Smithsonian Institution’s Discovery Theatre, Annenberg Center, Rochester Museum, American Museum of Natural History, Edinburgh Fringe Festival, Galway Theatre Festival, Jerusalem’s Theatre Bama, Trinidad’s Astor Theatre, and Oslo Theatre Festival, among others.